botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### SSRF Open Redirection

 >The target make **GET** request to the next product on the ecommerce site, using a **path** parameter.
-On the stockAPI POPST request the value provided in body data is the partial path to interal system.
+On the stockAPI POST request the value provided in body data is the partial path to interal system.
 The ***identification*** of this vulnerability is by testing various paths and observing the input path specified is reflected in the response **Location** header.

 ![SSRF Open Redirect Location reflect](images/ssrf-open-edirect-location-reflect.png)